slivign/TEAM3hackathon-bioinfo4400-F24/README.md

 This is the tissue-specific eQTLs DNA polymorphisms found for the HEXA gene.
 The highest tissues as shown here, are cultured fibroblasts, brain tissue particularly the cerebral hemisphere, and the coronary artery.

-[GTE eQTL for HEXA.pdf](https://github.com/user-attachments/files/18023941/GTE.eQTL.for.HEXA.pdf)
+[GTE eQTL for HEXA.pdf](https://github.com/user-attachments/files/18023941/GTE.eQTL.for.HEXA.pdf) This is the tissue-specific eQTLs DNA polymorphisms found for the HEXA gene.
+The highest tissues as shown here, are cultured fibroblasts, brain tissue particularly the cerebral hemisphere, and the coronary artery.

 ## Task F: Hypothesis
 Hypothesis: Alterations in the PPI network involving the HEXA gene product (β-hexosaminidase A) leads to a non-wild- type gene expression pattern in Tay-Sachs disease.